fl101/awardfares-blog/_posts/2023-10-18-prices-and-mixed-cabins.md

 For SAS EuroBonus, the one-way price changes depending if it is a redemption on SAS (50% of round-trip price) or on a Star Alliance partner (60% of round-trip price, i.e. more expensive).
 Thus, in this case, AwardFares displays both prices.

-We'll continue to add support for more programs in the upcoming weeks, and adjust the pricing information depending on their award chart.

 ### Taxes

 Along with prices, AwardFares also shows taxes and fees for redeeming the award flights.
 This information is not accessible for SAS EuroBonus, so you'll see a message accordingly.